Ada-C7/ride-share-two/unfinished.md

 #### Trip
 -   Each rating should be within an acceptable range (1-5)

-You should be able to:
-- find all trip instances for a given driver ID
-- find all trip instances for a given rider ID
-- retrieve all trips from the CSV file

 ## Getting Started
 You will run tests by executing the `rake` command, as configured in a Rakefile.
 You should have **95% code coverage** using simplecov.